gilgame/SEWorkbench/readme.md

 Caveats
 =================================
+ * Workbench requires that Space Engineers is owned and installed on your computer.
- * Having SE Workbench running while updating Space Engineers through steam may cause Steam to think the installation is corrupt because of files being in use.
+ * Having Workbench running while updating Space Engineers through Steam could cause Steam to think the installation is corrupt because of files being in use.
- * SE Workbench does require that Space Engineers is installed on the host machine.
+ * Currently, Keen is moving a lot of things around in the Space Engineers libraries that Workbench needs in order to function.
+This could potentially render Workbench broken every Thursday until they are finished.

 Attribution
 =================================